lindseypgill/servicemanager-config/servicemanager-config/administration/hai.md

 |-|-|
 |Service Desk Admin|This role is for a Service Desk Administrator.
 This includes, an elevated visibility to Requests and associated actions, the ability to configure Service Manager features via the Administration Tool and the option to restart a failed BPM within a Request.|

-### Additional Rights
-To access generating a knowledge draft from a request the analysts will need the following app right `servicemanager:rightH.canCreateKnowledgeBaseArticles`

 Additionally, any user with the application right **rightA.administerServiceDesk** can enable HAi features.

 ## How to enable HAi features
 * Log into Hornbill with the relevant access role.